Family Food on the Table

 – I don’t recommend freezing the leftovers.
 The dumplings won’t hold up to the freezing and thawing process.

-A spoon resting in a large white soup bowl of chicken and dumplings
+A soup resting in a large white soup bowl with chicken and dumplings topped with chopped fresh parsley.

 I hope your holidays are safe and happy, however different they may look and feel this year.